QuakeEngines/MHQuakeSpasm/README.md

 More seriously, if you need functionality like r_drawflat, r_fullbright, r_showtris, etc, then I'd suggest that just using QuakeSpasm instead may be a more suitable option for you.
 As part of a code simplification pass these features were removed, and while it wouldn't necessarily be a huge imposition to add them back, there's likewise no real requirement to do so either.

 ### How do you compile this?
-On Windows, MHQuakeSpasm is a Visual Studio 2019 project.
+On Windows, mhQuakeSpasm is a Visual Studio 2019 project.
 It has been built and tested with a stock Visual Studio 2019 Community Edition installation, with no other tools or components being required.
 So the build procedure is:
  - Download and install Visual Studio 2019 Community.
  - Download the source code.
  - Build it.